rotkehlxen/suncal/README.md

 #### CLI: Thomas
 Set up the CLI using **typer**.

-#### ics support
+#### ics support: Franzi
 Implement mapping from list of GoogleCalEvents to ics file.
+The full specification is [here](https://tools.ietf.org/html/rfc5545).

 #### main function (controlled by CLI): Franzi
-Loop over all requested dates, then over all requested events.
+Loop over all requested dates.
 Calculate start and end time using the astral wrapper.
 Create GoogleCalEvent.
 Either serialize these events for the API, or export to ics.
 If we use the API, initialise the authentication flow.
 Check if the target calendar exits - if not, create it.
 Send all events to calendar.
 Done.

+#### set transparency of calendar events: Franzi
+Sun calendar items need to have time transparency status "transparent", as they do not block time on the calendar!
+However, the default is "opaque".
+Set transparency explicitly!

 #### checks for IANA timezone strings
 Validate that user provided a valid IANA timezone string.